 Children's current accounts can be opened if you are under 18 and come without an overdraft

-Prepaid and basic bank accounts come with less features and no overdraft, but they often accept people with bad credit records
+Prepaid and basic bank accounts come with fewer features and no overdraft, but they often accept people with bad credit records

 Business current accounts offer a range of banking features to companies